 Interest Rate Risk.
 Interest rate risk is the risk that changes in market rates will adversely affect the fair market value of an investment.
 Generally, the longer the maturity of an investment the greater the sensitivity of its fair value to changes in market interest rates.
 Additionally, the fair values of the investments may be highly sensitive to interest rate fluctuations.
+By policy, the Plan establishes maximum maturity dates by investments type in order to limit interest rate risk.
+The Plan manages its exposure to interest rate risk is by purchasing a combination of shorter-term and longer-term investments, and by timing cash flows from maturities so that a portion is maturing or coming close to maturing, evenly over time, as necessary, to provide the cash flow and liquidity needs for operations.

 Credit Risk.
 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
-This risk is measured by the assignment of a rating to each investment by a nationally recognized statistical rating organization.
+This risk is measured by the assignment of a rating by a nationally recognized statistical rating organization.
+The Plan's investment policy does not specify a minimum bond rating for investments.